 The choice to eat a primarily vegan diet directly impacted my health, in a good way.

 Fortunate to be part of an education social experiment, my 11th grade English teacher Mister Olsen (also the basketball coach) launched a course called Environmental Studies.
-The course would focus on global warming, sustainability, plant-based eating, and understanding the impacts of our individual carbon footprints.
-It was fascinating to say the least.
-The course opened my eyes to how important recycling is, understanding what items are biodegradable, and eventually becoming educated on exactly how that food we inhale so readily is made.
+The course would focus on global warming, sustainability, plant-based eating and understanding the impacts of our individual carbon footprints.
+It was fascinating, to say the least.
+The course opened my eyes to how important recycling is, understanding what items are biodegradable and eventually educated me on exactly how that food we inhale so readily is made.
 Let’s just say the last time I really enjoyed eating chicken I was sixteen years old.

 The transition to eating vegan began last November.
 Months of reading, learning the toll meat production takes on the planet, carbon emissions, and I stuck with it because it was something directly within my power to positively affect the environment.
 That said, beef and bacon are delicious.
 Like really, really delicious.

-According to the National Geographic, producing beef uses 20 times the land and emits 20 times the emissions as growing beans, per gram of protein, and requires more than 10 times more resources than producing chicken.
+According to National Geographic, producing beef uses 20 times the land, emits 20 times the emissions as growing beans, per gram of protein and requires more than 10 times more resources than producing chicken.
 Greeneatz wrote that livestock farming produces from 20% to 50% of all man-made greenhouse gas emissions.